viash-hub/biobox/docs/PYTHON_SCRIPT_DEVELOPMENT.md

 # Python Script Development Guide

 This guide covers best practices for writing Python-based component scripts in biobox.
-Most biobox components are bash wrappers (see [Script Development Guide](SCRIPT_DEVELOPMENT.md)); Python is used when the wrapper needs real logic — parsing structured output, conditionals beyond a few branches, or data transformations that would be painful in bash.
+Most biobox components are bash wrappers (see [Script Development Guide](SCRIPT_DEVELOPMENT.md)); Python is used when the wrapper needs real logic and/or complex data structures — parsing structured output, conditionals beyond a few branches, or data transformations that would be painful in bash.

 ## Table of Contents
 - [When to Choose Python over Bash](#when-to-choose-python-over-bash)